 In the event of nausea and/or vomiting following surgery, do not take anything by mouth for at least an hour, including the prescribed medicine.
 You should then sip on coke, tea, or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.

 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
 As reviewed in your consultation, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
-Call Dr. Panahi, Dr. Schobert, Dr. Sayin, Dr. Marino or Dr. Hassan if you have any questions.
+Call Dr. Panahi, Dr. Schobert, Dr. Hassan, Dr. Guevara or Dr. Shakibi if you have any questions.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.